 The output of the risk assessment model is a distribution of number of L. monocytogenes per serving of RTE products.
 L. monocytogenes growth may occur during the transport from the retail deli to the home and during the storage in the refrigerator at home.
-This growth will be a function of the RTE product characteristics, the time, and the temperature of storage.
-No cross contamination will be considered at home.
+This growth will be a function of the RTE product characteristics and the time and temperature of storage.
+No cross contamination at home was considered.

-The final output is then the risk per serving of RTE food.
-This output is evaluated considering the consumption data and, eventually, the dose response model.
+The final output is, then, the risk per serving of RTE food.
+This output is evaluated considering the consumption data and, eventually, the dose-response model.